katzrkool/mySchoolDining/README.md

 Enjoy!

+### Arguments!
+-t for tomorrow

+-w week view

+-f number, see this many days into the future

 ## Stuff to do
 - [ ] Allow in program deletion of preferences
 - [ ] Add support for headers like Lunch or Breakfast